animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 So the Earth's gravity is sort of pulling the human along as the human experiences a stronger weight... at night rather than day?

+TODO: Compute centripteal force of just Earth, then of just human, and the gravitational force of just human with respect to just Earth.
+Those are all forces present.

 # Resolution

 ~~It doesn't.~~